thinframe/karma/README.md

 3. The HTTP server sends the response back to the client

-All good until know, but let look a little bit deeper.
+All good until now, but let look a little bit deeper.
 When a PHP script is executed the followings things take place:

 1. The necesary dependencies are loaded, lazy or all at once, and all the components are configured/initialized.
 2. Your logic is executed depending on the request and a response is returned.